nikyarora/berkeley-tech-clubs/_clubs/mdb.md

 MDB also hosts the annual [Berkeley Techfair](https://techfair.dev)

-## Recruitment Details (Fall 2020)
+## Recruitment Details (Spring 2021)

 If you are interested in learning more about MDB, come out to some of our upcoming recruiting events:

-1. Coffee Chats (January 20 - January 29): [go.mdb.dev/coffeechats](https://go.mdb.dev/coffeechats)
+1. Coffee Chats (January 20 - January 29): [go.mdb.dev/coffeechats](https://go.mdb.dev/coffeechats)s
 2. Infosession 1 (January 27)
 3. Infosession 2 (February 1)

 Our application is due on Tuesday, February 2nd at 8pm!
-You can find the application [mdb.dev/apply](https://mdb.dev/apply)
+You can find the application [mdb.dev/apply](https://mdb.dev/apply)y

 To learn more, please check out our website at [mdb.dev](http://mdb.dev) or email us at [contact@mdb.dev](mailto:contact@mdb.dev)